Make New Friends in Newcastle

 Yes.
 You’ll find members across the wider area, including nearby places like Gateshead and the coast.
 It’s a good option if you’re slightly outside the centre but still want to meet people locally.

 Want more tips?
-Read How to make friends after moving to a new city.
+Read How to make friends as an adult.

 Ready to meet people in Newcastle?